 An 18th century horse stable and coach house has ben converted into a bright, modern home that maintains many of the original historical details of the structure.
 Zecc Architecten and BYTR Architecten tore out most of the interior, which wasn’t fit for modern living, making a solid oak staircase the centerpiece of the home and contrasting the old rustic beams with new smooth, white surfaces.

 Originally built in 1760, the Netherlands structure was brimming with character and interesting architectural details.
-The tack room became the entrance hall, the couch house the kitchen, and the stable with its original hay racks and troughs the living room.
+The tack room became the entrance hall, the coach house the kitchen, and the stable with its original hay racks and troughs the living room.

 Demolition revealed some of the structure’s original oversized high doors, which made for ideal transitions between rooms.
 The staircase functions as a skylight for the kitchen, bringing in daylight from the roof upstairs, with the top half of the risers left open.